astuder/Inside-EZRadioPRO/docs/api-cmd.md

 * `FUNC3`: MBUS mode, entered on `POWER_UP` with `FUNC=3` (A2A only)
 * `SPI`: Some commands are directly processed by the SPI peripheral and are always active

-It's unknown if `FUNC2` and `FUNC3` are actually functional in Si446x-A2A devices.
+`FUNC2` and `FUNC3` are not mentioned in the official documentation and it is unknown if they are fully functional in Si446x-A2A devices.

 This list applies only to A2A and C2A devices.